What is Organic Uplift?

 It encompasses paid and organic strategies

-In modern-day marketing, the lines between strategies that happen naturally and organically versus those that are paid for get more and more blurred every day.
+In modern-day marketing, the lines between strategies that happen naturally and organically versus those that are paid to get more and more blurred every day.
 In fact, as it stands today, one cannot exist without the other.
 Where organic used to be the only option, then shifted to the top of the funnel, now it can exist at the bottom of the funnel after a paid campaign drives traffic, increases search ranking, and scales visibility.
 At that point, organic uplift can occur.

 It looks at "velocity"

-Velocity, as measured by this principle, determines the rate at which an app gets downloaded over a period of time, which makes a huge difference in algorithm for ranking within app stores.
+Velocity, as measured by this principle, determines the rate at which an app gets downloaded over a period of time, which makes a huge difference in the algorithm for ranking within app stores.
 Naturally, the higher the velocity, the higher you rank, but it's important that you are driving quality users who are likely to download and interact with your app.